pikapikapikachu6/Contribution_Record/individual2/report.md

         In the week 5, act as a tracker and manage the XP role.
 It was my responsibility and duty to call the group to meet, record the meeting, assign tasks and work with everyone to complete them.
 Therefore, during the week, I contributed to documenting the task requirements for week 5, called the meeting, prepared before the meeting, wrote three meeting minutes including one meeting with the client and two meetings with our group, wrote the to-do list, assigned tasks to each member and did the section on testing both when writing the report and when doing the presentation, and finally completed the 360 degree contribution review.

     - **week 6**
         In week 6, in my role as a tester, I completed the section of the group report and presentation on testing.
 I also prepared for the presentation with the client in week 7 by making the PPT slides on the testing part and preparing the presentation transcript on the testing part.
-Also I contributed in writing the group contract from week 6 to week 13.
+Also I contributed to writing the group contract from week 6 to week 13.

     - **week 7**
         In week 7, my role as Customer Liaison, I contacted the client a week in advance of the meeting to set up a time and address for the presentation about the week.
 During the presentation, I made a recorded contribution.
 And after the meeting with the client, I compiled and recorded the feedback from the client.

     - **week 8**
-        In week 8, my role was that of a tester, but I contributed to the group by contacting customers and writing the progressive report.
+        In week 8, my role was that of a tester, but I contributed to the group by contacting the client and writing the progressive report.
 I contacted the client and offered to suspend a client meeting because there was no new intuitive page functionality available to her at the moment.
 And I started preparing and writing our progressive report.

 ### Weekly Plan
 | Week | Work Planned | Work Completed |